top of page

 • Dec 4, 2025

-• 3 min read
+• 4 min read

 Building conservation sits at the intersection of heritage, craft, science, and community responsibility.
 It requires not only technical skill but also cultural sensitivity, historical understanding, and a deep respect for the stories embodied in the built environment.
 In such a multifaceted field, experiential education—learning through direct, hands-on experience—plays a central role.
-While theoretical knowledge provides
+While theoretical knowledge provides essential foundations, it is the lived, tactile engagement with historic structures that truly prepares practitioners to protect and sustain them.

-1. Bridging Theory and Practice
+Bridging Theory and Practice

 Conservation theory offers principles such as minimal intervention, reversibility, and authenticity.
 However, applying these concepts in the field is rarely straightforward.
 Experiential learning allows emerging professionals to see and feel how materials weather, how structures behave, and how decisions affect the long-term integrity of a building.